0x-h4x/OnlineDrinkCabinet/README.md

 - **Fridge & Pantry module** – add ingredients, tag them by category, and flip them in or out of stock.
 Everything is stored in a SQLite database so your inventory persists between sessions.
 - **Cocktail library** – browse a curated starter collection of spritzes, highballs, and sours.
 Every recipe checks against your fridge to highlight what is ready to shake and what still needs a shopping trip.
-- **Custom creations** – add new drinks with a name, comma-separated ingredient list, and preparation instructions.
+- **Custom creations** – add new drinks with a name, searchable ingredient selector (with inline creation), and preparation instructions.
 Ingredients are automatically linked in the database so availability stays in sync.
 - **Server-side API** – the front end fetches data from a tiny Express API, which you can extend or connect to other clients if needed.

 ## Requirements